parflow/parflow/README-GPU.md

 ```shell
 cmake ../parflow -DPARFLOW_AMPS_LAYER=mpi1 -DCMAKE_BUILD_TYPE=Release -DPARFLOW_ENABLE_TIMING=TRUE -DPARFLOW_HAVE_CLM=ON -DCMAKE_INSTALL_PREFIX=${PARFLOW_DIR} -DPARFLOW_ACCELERATOR_BACKEND=kokkos -DKokkos_ROOT=/path/to/Kokkos
 ```
 where *DPARFLOW_AMPS_LAYER=mpi1* leverages GPU-based data packing and unpacking.
-By default, the packed data is copied to a pinned host staging buffer which is then passed for MPI to avoid special requirements for the MPI library.
-Direct communication between GPUs (with [GPUDirect P2P/RDMA](https://developer.nvidia.com/gpudirect)) can be activated by specifying an environment variable *PARFLOW_USE_GPUDIRECT=1* during runtime in which case the memory copy between CPU and GPU is avoided and a GPU pointer is passed for MPI, but this requires a CUDA-Aware MPI library (support for Unified Memory is not required because the pointers passed to the MPI library point to pinned GPU memory allocations).
+By default, the packed data is copied to a host staging buffer which is then passed for MPI to avoid special requirements for the MPI library.
+Direct communication between GPUs (with [GPUDirect P2P/RDMA](https://developer.nvidia.com/gpudirect)) can be activated by specifying an environment variable *PARFLOW_USE_GPUDIRECT=1* during runtime in which case the memory copy between CPU and GPU is avoided and a GPU pointer is passed for MPI, but this requires a CUDA-Aware MPI library (support for Unified Memory is not required with the native CUDA backend because the pointers passed to the MPI library point to pinned GPU memory allocations, but is required with the Kokkos backend).

 Furthermore, RMM library can be activated by specifying the RMM root directory with *DRMM_ROOT=/path/to/rmm_root* as follows:
 ```shell